wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

-   If the full-service resolver's cache contains an NSEC RR covering the source of synthesis and the covering NSEC RR of the query name, the full-service resolver is possible to respond with NXDOMAIN error immediately.
+   If the full-service resolver's cache contains an NSEC RR covering the source of synthesis and the covering NSEC RR of the query name, the full-service resolver may respond with NXDOMAIN error immediately.

+Fujiwara, et al.        Expires December 17, 2016               [Page 5]

+Internet-Draft              NSEC/NSEC3 usage                   June 2016

 4.3.
 NSEC3